 28 Jan Wood Racking and Shelving vs Metal Racking – What You Should Know

 A popular thing to ask is if a person should get wood-based racking or metal-based racking.
 Why?
 The thought is that wood-based racking is cheaper.
 However, that may not be the truth when you look at the long term effects of a decision.
-There are a lot of factors to consider including whether or not this is a stop-gap into something else later down the line.
+Consider whether or not this is a stop-gap.
+A stop-gap meant to hold the line for something else later down the line.

 If you are looking for metal racking for your business then have a look at our products.
-If you want a used metal racking product then call us at 503-447-1284 and ask us what we have in stock.
+If you want a used metal racking product then call us using the phone number in the footer.
+You can ask us what we have in stock.
 We just might have the perfect thing for your business.

 Wood Myths: Facts and Fictions About Wood: Building and Construction Technology: UMass Amherst. (n.d.).
 Retrieved January 28, 2020, from https://bct.eco.umass.edu/publications/articles/wood-myths-facts-and-fictions-about-wood/